joshis1/Bash_Scripts/vagrant_projects/networking_bash/README.md

+# Using vagrant to run virtual machines.

-# To bring up the 3 machines.
+- To bring up the 3 machines.

 - vagrant init jasonc/centos7